Tin Can Planters

 How to Make Tin Can Planters

-Make sure you recycled can is completely clean and dry before you begin this craft.
+Make sure your empty tin can is completely clean and dry before you begin this craft.

 You can apply a third coat if needed, just make sure the whole can is painted well.
 Let the painted tin can dry completely for an hour.

-When the paint has fully dried, you can decorate it!
+When the paint has fully dried, you can decorate the tin can!
 Grab the metallic alphabet stickers and spell out whatever message you want.
 Press the stickers onto the can to fully secure them.

 Your tin can planter is complete!
 Be sure to give your succulent some sun and water it when necessary.